GeorgeGrig/Patient-diagram-maker/README.md

 ![Output](https://github.com/GeorgeGrig/patient-diagram-maker/blob/master/images/Test%20Patient.png)

-# Installation
+## Getting started

-Install dependacies on the main.py, the exemaker.bat can be used to create an exe (you need pyinstaller installed)
+* In order to run the script you need to install all the required prerequisites.

-# This project will not be maintained at all
+* exemaker.bat can be used to create an exe (you need pyinstaller installed).